Vassallo elected in Malta

 Article summary

-The new Malta Football Association (MFA) president Bjorn Vassallo, elected for a three-year term, says that unity will be key for the well-being of Maltese football.
+The new Malta Football Association (MFA) president Bjorn Vassallo, elected for a four-year term, says that unity will be key for the well-being of Maltese football.

 Article top media content